Viking Cruises fleet

 This is CruiseMapper's page for the three Viking Cruises subsidiary companies - the sister-brands Viking RIVER, Viking OCEAN and Viking EXPEDITIONS, their fleets (riverboats, liners, polar ships), cruisetour itineraries, destinations, homeports, cruise tracker.
 We have listed all Viking ships as schedules (itinerary calendars with prices) and current position tracking maps.
 Similarly named is the Finland-based cruiseferry company VIKING LINE (1959-founded).

-Viking Flusskreuzfahrten AG (Viking River Cruises, website) is also the parent company of KD Deutsche Rheinschiffahrt GmbH, which is subsidiary of Koln-Dusseldorfer (aka KD Cruises, fka KD Line).
+Viking Cruises Ltd (shipowner) is the parent company of Viking Flusskreuzfahrten AG (Viking River Cruises) as well as of KD Deutsche Rheinschiffahrt GmbH, which is subsidiary of Koln-Dusseldorfer (aka KD Cruises, fka KD Line).
 KD Line is an 1826-founded, Cologne-based company with a fleet of 14 cruise vessels (including "event ships" and a paddle steamer) deployed in Germany, on the rivers Moselle, Rhine and Main.
 Koln-Dusseldorfer was acquired by Viking in 2000.

 Viking River Cruises holds 1/2 of North America's market.
-In the period 2011-2015, the company spent over USD 600 million on promotions.
+In the period 2011-2015, the company spent USD 600+ million on promotions.
 In May 2017, Viking celebrated its 20th anniversary.
-By the year 2027, the company's 16-ship ocean fleet will have a combined capacity of 16,930 berths, ranking Viking Ocean world's largest cruise company with ship capacity under 1000 passengers.
+By the year 2027, the company's 16-ship ocean fleet will have a combined capacity of 16,930 berths, ranking Viking OCEAN the world's largest cruise company with ship capacity under 1000 passengers.

 Since August 2018, Viking Cruises (both brands/river and ocean) is an adults-only company that doesn't allow minor passengers (under 18 years of age) on its vessels.